 The backend_random object abstracts the native backend Prolog compiler random number generator for the basic random/1, get_seed/1, and set_seed/1 predicates providing a portable implementation for the remaining predicates.
-This makes the object stateless, which can allow reliable use from multiple threads.
+This makes the object stateless, which allows reliable use from multiple threads.
 Consult the backend Prolog compiler documentation for details on its random number generator properties.
+Note that several of the supported backend Prolog systems, notably B-Prolog, CxProlog, ECLiPSe, JIProlog, and Quintus Prolog, do not provide implementations for both the get_seed/1 and set_seed/1 predicates and calling these predicates simply succeed without performing any action.